Some skills are perishable, which means they require you to work on them if you want to keep them strong.

 Now, it doesn’t take much to keep your skills strong.

 You just need to understand how to do things the right way.
 For a moment, let’s go back to our recent women’s class.
 There was a woman, our student, who had zero firearms experience.
 Our student never shot a gun in her life.
 The first time she pulled the trigger was in front of Christy on the range.
 I know, I was there watching.

 Surprisingly, it was lights out from the beginning for the target.
-From the first shot she fired to the last shot she fired, it was lights out for the target.
+From the first shot she fired to the last, it was lights out for the target.
 Why?
 Because she learned the right way.
 She had no preconceived notions of things she was supposed to do.

 Our student did her best , with only what she was given by the Instructor.
 Christy gave her the actual simplistic things you need to do.
 All to become successful with a firearm, without a lot of fluff.
 And guess what?
 When you do that, your success is guaranteed.

 The point I made with my law enforcement professional and the SWAT guy friends, was that some skills are perishable.
 For that reason, I think the actual hard skills of hitting the target and the manipulations are those that are perishable.

 Talking about shooting, what do you actually need to do to be successful with a firearm.
 After all, success means hitting the target.

 What do you actually need to do to be successful at hitting the target?

 As many will tell you, it’s very simple.
 But of course, it’s easy for me to sit here and tell you how to do it.
 It’s another thing for you to actually do it.
 Yet if you take the concept, listen to me, then actually bring this concept to the range and do it, you will be successful.
 I guarantee it.
 If there’s a barrel and a trigger then this applies to the firearm you may be using.

 That concept is trigger finger management and muscle discipline.